Comments

 This has actually happened to me before.
 Epoxy putty just doesn't seem to stop slow water leaks, although it worked fine once as a temporary fix on a slow gas leak.

 Is there a trick I should be using?
 I can chisel off the epoxy and start again.
-I'd hate to have to disassemble and replace the fitting, though.
+I'd hate to have to disassemble and replace the fitting, though.- is its old

 Replace the fitting and pipe?
 I can see epoxy for some things, but replace the fitting.
 Also, a gas leak??? and epoxy was used?
 Put down the epoxy and slowly back away from the glue..;-)